NickCis/nckweb.com.ar/content/blog/a-pain-in-the-react-challenges-behind-ssr/index.md

 ## Actually fetching data

 On the previous step, we've detected what data is needed, but we haven't developed a way to actually fetch that data.
 Going to the basics, fetching data will be a simple ajax call (calling [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) on client side and a [node compatible fetch implementation](https://www.npmjs.com/package/node-fetch) on server side).
-But, we must bare in mind that on the client side fetch does some jobs under the hood:
+But, we must bare in mind that on the client side, fetch does some extra jobs under the hood:

 ```js
 const fetch = require('node-fetch');